Business and Employers

 “By studying here in Mesa, students are able to reach across the globe intellectually and professionally through the prestigious companies located right in our community,” said Jaye O’Donnell, deputy director of the Office of Economic Development for the City of Mesa.
 She said graduates aren’t the only ones with these opportunities; students may be able to intern with some of these companies while attending school.

 Companies and organizations that are part of the enterprise pillars include Falcon Field Airport; The Boeing Company; Banner Health; ATK, a manufacturer of solid rocket propulsion systems and other defense- and aerospace-related products; CMC Steel; Fuji Chemicals; Timken, which manufactures bearings, alloy steel and power transmission components, among other products; and Nammo Talley, which designs, develops and produces propellant-based products.
+In November 2013, Apple announced that it would be opening their newest manufacturing facility in Mesa, which will create approximately 2,000 jobs.

 “Aerospace and defense contractors and manufacturers are looking for a local pipeline to generate more engineers,” O’Donnell said, adding that 30,000 additional degrees need to be awarded locally every year over the next 10 years to keep up with the demand for engineers and other professionals. ”We look forward to working with all of these colleges and universities to fill in that gap,” she said.